Operation-Hope/paper-trail-api/scripts/contribution_filters/README.md

 The contribution filters module extracts two specialized datasets from the DIME contributions data:

-1. **Non-Individual Contributions**: Filters out individual contributors, keeping only committees, corporations, PACs, and other organizational entities
+1. **Organizational Contributions**: Filters out individual contributors, keeping only committees, corporations, PACs, and other organizational entities
 2. **Recipient Aggregates**: Groups contributions by recipient ID with summary statistics

 Both outputs span 23 election cycles (1980-2024) and are validated for correctness before publishing.